 Ethiopia is home to the second largest refugee population on the African continent.
 In northern Ethiopia, we have provided over 80,000 refugees with monthly food distributions.

 Refugees have also had the opportunity to participate in training courses like agriculture and business.
 These programs provide refugees with new skills to successfully enter their local markets and become self-reliant in the long term.

 In times of conflict, the most vulnerable people are often women and young children.
 To keep children fed and in the classroom, we have provided school meals for children in the Afar, Oromia and Somali regions of Ethiopia.
 The meals are also made from local products like cereals, grains, vegetable oil and salt to support farmers and economies in the region.

 Since the start of the conflict in northern Ethiopia, the U.N.
 World Food Programme has deployed over 250 staff members to the region.
 As of October 2020, the U.N.
 World Food Programme was expanding its storage capacity to supply the Tigray and Afar regions with food.
 20 mobile storage units had also been built in the northwest to house food as close to vulnerable communities as possible.

 5. Lead Food Security, Logistics and Telecommunications Efforts

-We’re so excited that The Weeknd has stepped up as a champion for Zero Hunger, first by donating 2 million meals to people facing hunger in Ethiopia and now becoming a U.N.
+We’re so excited that The Weeknd stepped up as a champion for Zero Hunger, first by donating 2 million meals to people facing hunger in Ethiopia and becoming a U.N.
 World Food Programme Goodwill Ambassador.
-We are proud to welcome an artist who has already exhibited such passion for and commitment to the fight against global hunger.
-We look forward to the spotlight this partnership will shine on conflict-affected countries around the world.
+We were proud to welcome an artist who had already exhibited such passion for and commitment to the fight against global hunger.

 See all the news and photos from The Weeknd’s announcement here.